Kaela Tuttle-Royer on ReOps lessons from Dropbox, Spotify, and Airtable

 Navigating layoffs, building strong cross-functional relationships, and tracking impactful ROI and metrics with a successful ReOps leader.

 ReOps leader Kaela Tuttle-Royer joined the Rally team on Feb 9 for an AMA to discuss the lessons she’s learned in her Research Ops career.
 Kaela has helped build and refine the Research Ops functions at companies like Dropbox, Spotify, and Airtable and covered topics like navigating layoffs, working with cross-functional partners, and tracking the ROI of research.

 If you missed it, or want a refresh on what Kaela shared, we’ve put together highlights from some of the questions she covered.
-If you’d like to watch the full AMA, click here and we’ll email you a copy of the recording.
+If you’d like to watch the full AMA, head to our YouTube channel.

 🔑 If you get laid off, instead of focusing on what you may have done wrong, focus instead on what you accomplished, what you’ve done, and what you’re proud of.